barkprotocol/landing-page/README.md

 ## To-Do List

-- Create an modular dashboard dapp and implementations.
+- Create a modular dashboard dapp and implementations.

 ## Contributing